kiathan/rhulcsnotes/README.md

 It is meant to help students, and should not be sold and redistributed without any written approval

 All the best for the upcoming exams!

+If you find my notes helpful, and would like to buy me a tea.
+Here's the link : paypal.me/KiatHan :P